mfcovington/r_club/_posts/2016-01-26-git-exercises.md

 __Partner 2:__ Add your entry to the "Drinks" file.

-__Partners 1 and 2:__ Stage, commit, and push your changes, pull your partners changes and make sure that you have a complete "Foods" and "Drinks" file.
+__Partners 1 and 2:__ Stage, commit, and push your changes.
+Pull your partners changes and make sure that you have a complete "Foods" and "Drinks" file.